 In Glide's privacy settings you can change how people access your app.

 Public with email.
-If you choose this setting for your app, people won't be able to access your app until they give their email and then sign in with a 4-digit pin that gets sent to them.
-This means that you can see a list of emails of the users who sign in to your app and your users can benefit from per-user data.
+If you choose this setting for your app, people won't be able to access your app until they give their email and then sign in with a 4-digit pin that gets sent to them (or they can sign in with Google).
+This means that you can see a list of emails of the users who sign in to your app.
 Once your users have logged in, that device will remember them and they shouldn't have to sign in again.
 You can also allow users to Sign in with Google.

-Email whitelist (Pro).
-Email whitelist allows only certain people to log in.
-You choose one of your sheets where your whitelisted emails are located and then only those users will be able to log in to your app.
-Email whitelist also allows your users to benefit from per-user data.
+Limit access by email.
+Allowed email list allows only certain people to log in.
+You choose one of your sheets where your allowed emails are located and then only those users will be able to log in to your app.
 Once your users have logged in, that device will remember them and they shouldn't have to sign in again.

-If you choose Public with Email or Email Whitelist then you will also have the option to enable Sign in With Google.
-This works on public Pro Apps and also Private Org Apps and your user's emails will still be logged in the
+If you choose Public with Email or Allowed Email List then you will also have the option to enable Sign in With Google.
+Your user's emails will still be logged in the

 App: Logins sheet when you enable this.